getify/Functional-Light-JS/manuscript/ch9.md

 };
 ```

 **Note:** Working with binary trees lends itself most naturally to recursive processing.
 Our `forEach(..)` utility recursively calls itself to process both the left and right child trees.
-We already covered recursion in Chapter 8, where we covered recursion in the chapter on recursion.
+We already discussed recursion in Chapter 8, where we covered recursion in the chapter on recursion.

 Recall `forEach(..)` was described at the beginning of this chapter as only being useful for side effects, which is not very typically desired in FP.
 In this case, we'll use `forEach(..)` only for the side effect of I/O, so it's perfectly reasonable as a helper.